smotrikov/preact-html-converter/README.md

 This module converts a raw HTML string to a Preact element or an array of Preact elements.
 Component rendering is also supported.

-> Want to use this module with react?
-Checkout the react version - [react-html-converter](https://github.com/Sethorax/react-html-converter)
+> Want to use this module with React?
+Checkout the React version - [react-html-converter](https://github.com/Sethorax/react-html-converter)

 ## Installation